AndersonDavidPC/Medistore_FrontEnd/README.md

 ## Development server

+### Prerequisites

+Install Node.js and npm from [Node.js](https://nodejs.org/en/)

+Install Angular CLI using npm by running `npm install -g @angular/cli`

-Run `ng serve` for a dev server.
+Run `ng serve --open` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding